-The Aragnouet-Bielsa tunnel 21 km from Saint-Lary connects France to Spain.
-The High Aragon and more precisely the Sobrarbe region.
-Free of tolls, the tunnel is nevertheless forbidden to bicycles and vehicles transporting dangerous materials exceeding 4.3 meters in height.
+The Aragnouet-Bielsa tunnel 21 km from Saint-Lary links France to Spain.
+Haut-Aragon, and more specifically the Sobrarbe region.
+Toll-free, the tunnel is nonetheless forbidden to bicycles and vehicles transporting hazardous materials exceeding 4.3 meters in height.

-The Spanish side located in the Sobrarbe region has been declared Geopark, it is integrated into the European Geopark Network under the auspices of UNESCO since 2006.
+The Spanish side located in the Sobrarbe region has been declared a Geopark, and has been part of the European Geopark Network under the auspices of UNESCO since 2006.

-“Geopark” is a territory containing a singular geological heritage and possessing a strategy of sustainable local development.
-Its fundamental objective is to ensure conservation of natural and cultural heritage and to promote development based on appropriate management of the geological environment through the Geo-Routes network. www. geoparquepirineos.com
+“Geopark” is a territory containing a singular geological heritage and possessing a sustainable local development strategy.
+Its fundamental objective is to guarantee the conservation of natural and cultural heritage and promote development based on appropriate management of the geological environment through the Geo-Routes network. www. geoparquepirineos.com

-The village of Ainsa, only 1h15 from Saint-Lary, will surprise you!
+The village of Ainsa, just 1h15 from Saint-Lary, will surprise you!